-"Applicant" means the side of the Team arguing on behalf of the Applicant state at any given point in the Competition.
+"Applicant" means the side of the Team arguing on behalf of the Applicant in a Match..

 "Administrator" means the Executive Director of the International Law Students Association, or any person to whom the Executive Director has delegated authority with respect to a particular task.